 The basic rule to follow is this: If there’s a higher demand for your unit, a landlord may charge a higher rental cost.
 But if demand is lesser, they may have to lower the rent to attract more tenants.

 As a tenant, it is best to be knowledgeable on this rental market price so you can bargain for adjustments, just in case.
-Look at the properties in the same area/neighborhood as yours, but be more specific in your section.
+Look at the properties in the same area/neighbourhood as yours, but be more specific in your section.
 Of course, rent can go up if other areas are more desirable or have flourished over the others.
 Are there a lot of new constructions going on in your area?
 Or check other properties that are of the same size as your apartment or unit.
 There are a lot of options for verification.
 You may want to explore in checking the various platforms online.
-One good choice will be to check on the Roomz website for you to see a comparison of the rental prices on the same area/neighborhood by the area search like Central Singapore condo for rent.
+One good choice will be to check on the Roomz website for you to see a comparison of the rental prices on the same area/neighbourhood by the area search like Central Singapore condo for rent.
 This site has a number of listings to help you assess the rent adjustment being made on your current unit.

 LENGTH of TENANCY EXTENSION